hipay/hipay-docs/hipay-direct-integration-wizishop/1-presentation.md

 # Objective

-The HiPay Professional integration into WiziShop allows you to accept payments in your WiziShop store, using either credit or debit cards (MasterCard, Visa, etc.) or local payment methods such as SOFORT, Multibanco, iDEAL, Przelewy24, Carte Bancaire, Bancontact, etc.
+The HiPay Professional integration into WiziShop allows you to accept payments in your WiziShop store using either credit or debit cards (MasterCard, Visa, etc.) or local payment methods such as SOFORT, Multibanco, iDEAL, Przelewy24, Carte Bancaire, Bancontact, etc.

 # Configuration